joist-orm/joist-orm/docs/docs/testing/test-factories.md

 });
 ```

-Setting `useFactoryDefaults: false` ignores the defaults inside of `Author.factories.ts`, `Book.factories.ts`, etc., but it does not disable Joist's fundamental "required fields must always be set" defaults.
+Setting `useFactoryDefaults: false` ignores the defaults inside of `newAuthor.ts`, `newBook.ts`, etc., but it does not disable Joist's fundamental "required fields must always be set" defaults.

 If you want to disable those as well, you can use `useFactoryDefaults: "none"`: